liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_supplied.rst

-control, (optionally) a function that handles explicit time step stability, (optionally) a function that defines the root-finding problem(s) to solve, (optionally) a function that provides Jacobian-related information for the linear solver (if Newton iteration is chosen), and (optionally) one or two functions that define the preconditioner for use in any of the Krylov iterative algorithms.
+control, (optionally) a function that handles explicit time step stability, (optionally) a function that defines the root-finding problem(s) to solve, (optionally) a function that provides Jacobian-related information for the linear solver (if a Newton-based nonlinear iteration is chosen), and (optionally) one or two functions that define the preconditioner for use in any of the Krylov iterative algorithms.